 Sandhya / SUN-dhya / SUN-diya for non-Hindi speakers noun[Hindi = dusk, twilight]

 My name is Sandhya Menon, and I’m a New York Times and national indie bestselling author.
 I write books for teens (and those who still feel like teens inside!).
-I currently live in Colorado, where I’m on a mission to (gently) coerce my husband, son, and daughter to watch all 3,221 Bollywood movies I claim as my favorite.
+I live by the mountains in Colorado, where I’m on a mission to (gently) coerce my husband, son, and daughter to watch all 3,221 Bollywood movies I claim as my favorite.
 Also, I love my pets a little too much, as you can probably tell.

 Want to know more about me?
 Here are some fun questions from my Twitter peeps!

 Fave Bollywood movie: Rab Ne Bana Di Jodi.
 Must.
 Watch.

 Who is your OTP?
 Isla and Josh, Bella and Jacob (that’s right, I’m team Jacob forever!), Dean and Castiel–and Suri and Taani from Rab Ne Bana Di Jodi for Bollywood movies.

 Food you can’t live without: Curry!
 Any kind, really, but I especially love coconut-based curries.